Yancey1989/BladeDISC/triton_disc/README.md

-# Triton with DISC backend
+# Triton with BladeDISC backend